 In March 2016, the FASB issued ASU No. 2016-09, Compensation-Stock Compensation (Topic 718): Improvements to Employee Share Based Payment Accounting, which amends ASC Topic 718, Compensation - Stock Compensation.
 ASU 2016-09 includes provisions intended to simplify various aspects related to how share based payments are accounted for and presented in the financial statements.
 The new guidance among other requirements will require all of the tax effects related to share based payments at settlement (or expiration) to be recorded through the income statement.
 Currently, tax benefits in excess of compensation cost ("windfalls") are recorded in equity, and tax deficiencies ("shortfalls") are recorded in equity to the extent of previous windfalls, and then to the income statement.
 This change is required to be applied prospectively to all excess tax benefits and tax deficiencies resulting from settlements after the date of adoption of the ASU 2016-09.
 Under the new guidance, the windfall tax benefit will be recorded when it arises, subject to normal valuation allowance considerations.
 This change is required to be applied on a modified retrospective basis, with a cumulative effect adjustment to opening retained earnings.
 All tax related cash flows resulting from share based payments are to be reported as operating activities on the statement of cash flows, a change from the current requirement to present windfall tax benefits as an inflow from financing activities and an outflow from operating activities.
 Either prospective or retrospective transition of this provision is permitted.
 ASU 2016-09 is effective for annual reporting periods beginning after December 15, 2016, and interim periods within that reporting period.
-The Company will prospectively adopt this standard in first quarter of 2017 and expects a cumulative effect of approximately \$1.1 million to be recorded as a deferred tax asset with the offset in retained earnings.
-Going forward, tax benefits in excess of compensation cost previously recorded in equity will be recorded within the income statement and all tax related cash flows resulting from share based payments will be recorded as an operating activity within the statement of cash flows.
-The adoption of this ASU could cause volatility in the effective tax rate.
+The Company will prospectively adopt this standard in first quarter of 2017 and expects a cumulative effect of approximately \$1.1 million to be recorded within the income statement and all tax related cash flows resulting from share based payments ato the offset in retained earnings.
+Going forward,